Rudy Lai

 3 updates

-CBRE launched an AI playground enabling employees to safely use LLMs and generative AI tools.
-Under Sandeep Davé’s leadership, machine learning was used to reduce manual lease processing times by 25%, while the company emphasized AI and cloud technologies to enhance efficiency and ESG goals.
+CBRE launched a self-service AI playground platform allowing employees to experiment with LLMs and generative AI safely.
+Under Sandeep Davé's leadership, CBRE achieved a 25% reduction in manual lease processing using machine learning.
+The company also focused on leveraging AI and cloud to enhance efficiency and ESG commitments.